lmuntjewerf/KNMI-LENTIS_production_script_train/README.md

 These are the scrips used in the production of the KNMI-LENTIS (Large Ensemble Time Slice) dataset.
 The dataset is documented in this repository: [https://github.com/lmuntjewerf/KNMI-LENTIS_dataset_description](https://github.com/lmuntjewerf/KNMI-LENTIS_dataset_description)

+The Global Climate Model that is used for generating this Large Ensemble is EC-Earth3 - VAREX project branch [https://svn.ec-earth.org/ecearth3/branches/projects/varex](https://svn.ec-earth.org/ecearth3/branches/projects/varex) (access restricted to ECMWF members).

 ## Sections

 1. Preprocessing
+Preprocessing in preparation for running the ensemble consists of:
+- generating initial condition files and setting up a framework to access them efficiently
+- set up a framework of submit folders for each ensemble member

 2. Compiling
+This folder contains the wrapper to submit the compilation job for EC-Earth3 on ECMWF's HPC cca.

 3. Running
-All ensemble members have an own run directory.
-This folder, in operational state, contained softlinks to all these submit directories and a softlink to the EC-Earth3 code base.
+All ensemble members have an own run directory as generated in [01_preprocessing/02_submit_folders].
+The running folder, in operational state, contained softlinks to all these submit directories and a softlink to the EC-Earth3 code base.
 It further contains the wrapper template to sumbit the simulation (copy this file in the rundir/classic folder).

 4. Postprocessing